-Stage 2- Formal Complaints
+Stage 2 - Formal complaints

-Formal complaints must be made to the headteacher/ head of school (unless they are about the headteacher/ head of school), via the school office.
-This may be done in person, in writing (preferably on the Complaint Form), or by telephone.
+Formal complaints must be made to the head teacher (unless they are about the head teacher), via the school office.
+This may be done in person or in writing (preferably on the Complaint Form).

-The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within five school days.
+The head teacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.

-Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The headteacher can consider whether a face to face meeting is the most appropriate way of doing this.
+Within this response, the head teacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The head teacher can consider whether a face to face meeting is the most appropriate way of doing this.

-Note: The headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.
+Note: The head teacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.

-During the investigation, the headteacher (or investigator) will:
+During the investigation, the head teacher (or investigator) will: